rydama/mailchimp-ajax-signup/README.md

 mailchimp-ajax-signup
 =====================

-**UPDATE: the MailChimp “Classic” embed form now supports inline/ajax submission without a redirect.
+**UPDATE: this repository is no longer maintained.
+The MailChimp “Classic” embed form now supports inline/ajax submission without a redirect.
 So, you probably don't need this.
 Maybe only if you really want to customize.**